If lead poisoning has set you back, we'll help you move forward

 This includes ensuring they carry out comprehensive risk assessments of the work environment and implement sufficient health and safety measures to control them.

-In relation to lead, employers are guided specifically by:
+In relation to lead, employers will following HSE guidance, including:

 This requires employers to control substances that are hazardous to health.
 In the case of lead, this includes identifying its presence in the work environment and putting measures in place to control exposure.
 Measures could include: